This article is primarily intended for self-funded, large groups in Iowa and South Dakota.

 The bottom line?
 Make sure you are digging deep into the fine print to know your true total administrative costs and don’t take the base administrative service fees at face value when comparing administrators.

-Download or print our checklist PDF File of questions to ask that may help you discover hidden provisions in your contract.
+Download or print our checklist PDF File External Link of questions to ask that may help you discover hidden provisions in your contract.
 Or, reach out to your authorized Wellmark representative to learn what all is included in our administrative services.